advanced-security/ghas-license-utilization/README.md

 Coverage: 100.0%
 ````

-or `JSON` for machine parsable output to plug in GHAS enablement script:
+or `JSON`  for machine-parseable output to plug in GHAS enablement script:

 ```json
 {
     "total_active_committers": 1,